daren-thomas/daren-thomas.github.io/_drafts/2019-07-02-using-docker-to-debug-rtd-build.md

 ```

 OK.
 So this breaks down too.
 It seems we didn't check out to the right folder or something.
 I'm going to give up here, since I think I don't really have enough information to do an _exact_ copy of what RTD does.
 I wonder if there is a script somewhere?

+BUT, it's still possible to figure out _what_ is being run from the build output and replicate that with our own paths.
+I'm leaving this as an exercise for the reader.